 - You can click on the data points to view more details of what you logged on a specific day.

-- You can see your cycle days in the bottom of the graph.
+- You can see your cycle days at the bottom of the graph.

 *An icon with a number (for example ) means that you have logged more than one tracker related to that algorithm category.
 You can click on the data points to view more details.